inno-se/the-guide/README.md

 - Discuss with these people what prevents them from contributing productively.

+- Explain them that you expect them to work without constant guidance from their teammates.

+  They should:
+  - communicate with others to clarify task requirements and acceptance criteria;
+  - study necessary materials to complete their tasks (see [Self-study](#self-study)).

 - Discuss goals of these people.
-E.g., they want to:
+Determine whether they want to:
   - contribute productively for the project to succeed;
   - contribute just enough to pass the course and not make their teammates annoyed about them;
   - not contribute and fail the course.

-- Based on your [team goals](#team-goals) and goals of these people, agree on:
+- Based on your [team goals](#team-goals) and goals of these people:
+  - if they're going to contribute, agree with them on:
-  - these people role in the project;
+    - their role in the project;
+    - the sufficient amount of work that they should perform;
-  - the amount of help you should provide to these people so that they become productive enough contributors.
+    - the amount of guidance that you'll provide to these people so that they become productive enough contributors;
+  - otherwise, agree with them that:
+    - they're not going to get any task;
+    - you'll report no contribution from them until the end of the course;
+    - you'll report to the course instructors that they want to fail the course.

+- Record your agreement in a format that won't let these people accuse you of making them fail the course.

 ## Feedback loop